 - During the slow intervals, use the lower speed setting on your treadmill, and focus on lower body control.

 - During the fast and maximum intervals, use the higher speed settings to exert maximum intensity effort for a set amount of time.

 - At any time, you can adjust the incline to increase the intensity of your workout, and you will feel a definite difference in the amount of effort you have to exert to maintain your speed.
 Each interval should last for about 30 seconds to a minute, depending on your level of fitness.

 - Start walking with a slow, steady pace at the highest level of incline where you feel your muscles working hard.
 Using long strides, reach your feet forward so that you feel a pull in your steps.
 As you increase the incline, lean forward, and bend your knees as if you were climbing a hill.

 - Remember to lift your knees higher as you increase the incline.
 Faster is not always better; the slow steady pace of this interval keeps you working without using any momentum to help push you forward.

 - Lower the incline and begin side stepping at a steady pace.
 Keep your knees slightly bent during this phase.
 To increase exercise intensity, add a hop in this interval.

-- Next, turn around and with slightly bent knees, walk backwards, stepping toe to heel.
+- Next, turn around with slightly bent knees, walk backwards, stepping toe to heel.
 You can also add a hop in here as well.
 Turn sideways and repeat the side-stepping motion as before on the alternate side.
 The last interval moves back to the forward position for fast running or sprinting.

 - Repeat each interval until you have completed about 20 minutes of interval training at various speeds and incline levels.
 Add variety, such as lunges during the forward walking.
-Finish your workout with a cool down, slowing your heart rate and returning your body to a state of rest.
+Finish your workout with a cool down, slowing your heart rate, and returning your body to a state of rest.